HARSHDIPSAHA/youtubeproj/README.md

 # youtubeproj
- CHATBOT to extract data from youtube comments of provided youtube video link and answer queries related to the comments.
+ CHATBOT to extract data from youtube comments of provided youtube video link and answer queries related to the comments.(chatgpt can't do this)